Growing Sarau from the German Roots up

 The first settlers in Upper Moutere played a significant role in developing agriculture.
 Tobacco had been grown commercially since 1888, but in 1930-60 the industry thrived with machinery eliminating hand weeding in the 1950s which, whilst reducing wages, increased mechanisation and capitalisation, bringing Moutere into the modern era.
 During 1914, 55 of the 86 Moutere families17 were hop growers, however the prohibitionist movement of the era decreased hop manufacturing, which did not pick up again until the 1960s.

 In contrast to a report from the 1800s that Germans were not able to succeed in viticulture, Weingut Seifrieds' vineyard was established in Moutere in 1973, attracted by the gentle northfacing slopes.
-In 1895, the Australian viticulturist, Romeo Bragato, wrote that 'the oak tees he saw in Moutere were the best outside of Europe, therefore would be suitable for wine casks if New Zealand were to become a winery-based country,'18 but this advice was not taken up, although now Moutere is renown for the quality of its wine.
+In 1895, the Australian viticulturist, Romeo Bragato, wrote that 'the oak trees he saw in Moutere were the best outside of Europe, therefore would be suitable for wine casks if New Zealand were to become a winery-based country,'18 but this advice was not taken up, although now Moutere is renown for the quality of its wine.
 Nowadays, many descendants of the original settlers are farmers in Moutere, continuing the district's reputation for crops and wine.